solarisdb/solaris/docs/expressions.md

 # Expressions Query Language (QL)
-Solaris allows to specify filters for selecting Logs and their records in form of boolean exression.
-An expression is a text which consists contains constants, arguments and operations that form the request for selecting logs and their record.
-We will try to explain it concisely here so that the reader can apply it immediately.
+Solaris allows you to specify filters for selecting logs and their records in the form of Boolean expressions.
+An expression is a text that contains constants, arguments, and operations that form the query for selecting logs and their records.
+We will try to explain it briefly here so that the reader can apply it immediately.

 QL is a very simple language for writing boolean expressions.
 For example: